 When the word ‘insurance’ is comes into discussion, many questions comes along with it; and that’s regardless of any form of insurance that’s being discussed.
 Although, Health care provision in Nigeria needs a serious lift, the insurance aspect of it hasn’t been badly affected.

-For those who want to know some basic relevant info about health insurance in Nigeria, then read on as you would definitely find this write up very useful for you in the long run.
+For those who want to know some basic relevant info about health insurance in Nigeria, then use the health insurance finder website this can be very useful for you in the long run.

 What is health insurance?

 Basically, health insurance is a way to pay for healthcare.
 This payment protects a subscriber from paying the full cost of medical services when they are sick or injured.
 Just like car or home insurance, one selects a plan, pay the correlating monthly fee and the health issuer agrees to pay a portion of a subscribers medical cost.
 They basically negotiate the doctors and hospitals.

 Health insurance in Nigeria is handled by the Nigerian National Health Insurance Scheme (NHIS) which is planned to attract more resources to the health care sector and improve the access, resources, and utilization of healthcare services.

 In Nigeria, there are two main packages which are the Health Management Organization (HMO) and the Out Of Pocket (OOP).
 The HMO plan is popular and better, as it covers both the tiers of government and private sectors, since the HMOs are being liaised with by the government to provide health care services to NHIS subscribers.